ehoneahobed/binary_trees/README.md

 Search: searching for an element in a tree.
 Preorder Traversal: traversing a tree in a pre-order way.
 Inorder Traversal: traversing a tree in an in-order way.
+Postorder Traversal: traversing a tree in a post-order way.